opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 Results
 =======

-The following videos are the results of pose estimation in real time using the explained detection algorithm with the following parameters:
+The following videos are the results of pose estimation in real time using the explained detection algorithm using the following parameters:

    .. code-block:: cpp